 This medication comes in a 120mg tablet and should be taken as part of a calorie controlled diet.
 Take your Xenical tablets no more than three times a day with food, or one hour after you have eaten.
 Your meals should not contain more than 30% of your recommended daily calories from fat, and your daily fat intake should be split evenly across your three daily meals.
 If you have a meal which does not contain fat, you can safely skip your normal dose.

 Because this medication prevents you from absorbing fat, your body may be deprived of some of the essential nutrients that it gets from fat.
-You would be advised to take a multi-vitamin tablet daily whilst taking an obesity treatment like Xenical orlistat.
+You would be advised to take a multi-vitamin tablet daily whilst taking an weight loss treatment like Xenical orlistat.

 Because Xenical causes some fat to pass through your system without being digested, it's likely to cause some changes in your bowel habits.
 These changes occur during the early stages of the course of treatment, if they occur at all, and may include gas with an oily discharge and an increased number of bowel movements.
 You may feel an urgent need for a bowel movement and an increased difficulty controlling them if you consume a meal with a higher amount of fat than recommended.
 The best way to avoid side effects is to eat a balanced diet.